-That’s the thing.
-When girls participate in the Girl Scout Cookie Program, they get more than life-changing experiences and adventure.
-They also develop essential life skills—goal setting, decision making, money management, people skills, and business ethics—all while soaring in confidence and practicing leadership the Girl Scout way to lift one another up and change the world, together.
+When girls participate in the Girl Scout Cookie Program, they also develop important life skills—goal setting, decision making, money management, people skills, and business ethics—that will set girls up for success beyond anything they can imagine.

 5 Skills that Girls Learn from the Product Programs